trnl/foodon/src/ontology/README.md

-This project is an ALPHA version of the upcomming FoodOn ontology.
+This project is a BETA version of the FoodOn ontology.
 It is mainly based on a conversion of the LanguaL.org XML thesaurus facet data, integrated with OBOFoundry terms from UBERON, ChEBI, and NCBITaxon and others.
 The approach allows  LanguaL(tm)'s thesaurus file to be updated over time, and the owl file to be updated as needed.
+Since 2018 FoodOn has included a large 10,000+ food product database that originates from the LanguaL indexed SIREN database, plus many more additions.

 ##To view